MigrateLib: a tool for end-to-end Python library migration: Phase 3: Evaluating

+\item \textbf{The LLM often incorrectly uses target APIs:} Sometimes the target API call used by the LLM does not correctly replace the source API call.
+This includes incorrect import statements, incorrect arguments to API calls, missing API calls, incorrect exception types, incorrect use of \texttt{async}/\texttt{await}, missing non-dafault argument, and other API related mistakes.
+For example, in a \aPair{click}{typer} migration, the LLM did not use a name for the \texttt{Typer()} call, which was required.
+The equivalent \texttt{Click} API does not require a name, so \tool missed adding it.

+\item \textbf{The LLM skips part of the code:} Despite explicitly mentioning in the prompt not to skip parts of the code (\autoref{lst:prompt-tool}), the LLM still skips part of the code in migrations, especially when the code pattern is repetitive or does not have source API usage.
+We observe the same behavior in \autoref{ch:llm}, which inspired us to add the \textit{\MergeSkippedStep} post-processing step in \tool to merge the skipped code with the migrated code (see \autoref{subsec:merge-skipped-step}).
+However, the heuristics used in \MergeSkippedStep still fail to identify some skipped code so we had to manually add it back in the fix.

+\item \textbf{\tool struggles with complex async migrations:} Some sync to async migrations require complex changes in the code structure, such as changing class constructors to async methods, changing sync context managers to async context managers.
+The LLM often struggles to perform such complex changes correctly.
+Our \asyncTransStep in tool only performs simple transformations, such as adding \texttt{async}/\texttt{await} keywords and changing context managers.
+We manually fixed some of these complex async migrations.

-\begin{enumerate}[label={\textbf{Issue-\arabic*}}, leftmargin=*, itemindent=3em] \item \textbf{The LLM refactors public program elements:} In the \llmmiground, \tool migrates each file in isolation, which can lead to incorrect migrations.
-For example, in \autoref{fig:tool-rename-public-api}, \tool renames the public class \texttt{EncryptedAlchemyBinaryField} defined in the client project to \texttt{EncryptedTortoiseBinaryField} to match the target library's name.
+\item \textbf{The LLM refactors public program elements:} In the \llmmiground, \tool migrates each file in isolation, which can lead to incorrect migrations.
+For example, In the \aPair{sqlalchemy}{tortoise-orm} migration, \tool renames a public class \texttt{Encrypted\HLCx{Alchemy}BinaryField} defined in the client project to \texttt{Encrypted\HLCx{Tortoise}BinaryField} to match the target library's name.
 This class is used in other parts of the code.
 Renaming the file prevents its callers from finding it, causing the errors in tests.
 Since \tool does not pass the code that contains usage of the class in other files to the LLM, the LLM does not understand that it should not rename the class.
 Note that the prompt (\autoref{lst:prompt-tool}) does ask not to change any API names, however, the LLMs do not always strictly follow the instructions.